openaps/menube/README.md

 the next menu item.
 This will update the currently selected menu item in the active menu branch.

+Returns true if menu changed, false if no change because menu selection is already at the bottom of a branch.

 ### menuUp()
 The application user interface calls the menuUp() method to move the menu selection to the previous item in the active menu branch.

+Returns true if menu changed, false if no change because menu selection is already at the top of a branch.

 ### menuBack()
 When in a sub-menu the menuBack() method will take menube back one menu branch and will change the current item selection to the item which led to the sub-menu.

+Returns true if menu changed, false if no change because menu selection is already at the menu root.

 ### activateSelect()
 Maybe need a better name for this method.

+## Events

+In addition to any events that may be emitted by an activated menu selection as defined in the menu definition, the menu itself has some events that it will emit as the menu changes.

+### 'menu_changed'

+Any action that results in a change to the menu, i.e. selecting a new menu branch or change the current menu item selection, will result in a 'menu_changed' event.

+### 'menu_command'

+If an activated menu item executes a command then a 'menu_command' event will be emitted along with any events that are created by the command.

+### 'menu_emit'

+Activated menu items that are defined as event emitters will also result in the 'menu_emit' event.